ratschlab/spladder/python/README.md

 -------------

 This README provides a quick walk-through of a basic SplAdder run.
-For further reading, please consider the file DOCUMENTATION.
+For further reading, please consider the [SplAdder Wiki](https://github.com/ratschlab/spladder/wiki).

 The main SplAdder script *spladder.py* can be found at top level of this directory.
 Invoking the executable without any parameters will print a description of the